 Choice reviews current titles appropriate for libraries that serve students at the undergraduate level, including community colleges.
 We selectively review graduate-level materials that have value for advanced undergraduates or honor students.
-In addition to academic titles, we review selected trade titles that address subjects relevant to undergraduates, and a reading public who shares an interest in scholarly resources.
+In addition to academic titles, we review selected trade titles that address subjects relevant to undergraduates and a reading public that shares an interest in scholarly resources.
 We do not review strictly professional works, reprints, textbooks, or foreign-language materials.
 Choice reviewers are teaching faculty and reference librarians based in North America.

 Choice’s sister publication, ccAdvisor (http://ccadvisor.org/), publishes long-form reviews of digital materials.
 Abstracts of some of these reviews are published in Choice.
 To recommend a digital product for review please go to firstname.lastname@example.org.